MadBomber/aia/README.md

 AIA is a command-line utility that facilitates interaction with AI models through dynamic prompt management.
 It automates the management of pre-compositional prompts and executes generative AI commands with enhanced features including embedded directives, shell integration, embedded Ruby, history management, interactive chat, and prompt workflows.

-AIA leverages the [prompt_manager gem](https://github.com/madbomber/prompt_manager) to manage prompts, utilizes the [CLI tool fzf](https://github.com/junegunn/fzf) for prompt selection, and includes the [shared_tools gem](https://github.com/madbomber/shared_tools) which provides a collection of ready-to-use functions for use with LLMs that support tools.
+AIA leverages the [prompt_manager gem](https://github.com/madbomber/prompt_manager) to manage prompts, utilizes the [CLI tool fzf](https://github.com/junegunn/fzf) for prompt selection, and can use the [shared_tools gem](https://github.com/madbomber/shared_tools) which provides a collection of ready-to-use functions for use with LLMs that support tools.

 **Wiki**: [Checkout the AIA Wiki](https://github.com/MadBomber/aia/wiki)